Land on Mars.

 Q What will you do on Mars?

 A We are explorers and plan to roam the planet.
 We'll recycle the existing rovers (another big difference between our and NASA's budgets) for transportation.
 We'll climb Mount Olympus, descend into the canyons and go to the poles.
-We'll use skis in places where the crust may be brittle.

 Q Do you plan to colonize?